strangeloopcanon/Janus/results/reports/cc_news_4b_full_transfer_report.md

 ## Abstract

 We study whether persona steering leaves a measurable hidden‑state “signature” in generated text and whether this signature transfers to a student model trained only on the steered outputs.
-Building on activation‑based steering methods [1–3] and representation engineering [4], we introduce a practical measurement protocol for short news rewrites: a dataset‑derived linear readout w = μ_variant − μ_base computed at late transformer blocks, and an impact‑proxy that reports both hidden‑state projection shifts and base‑model NLL deltas.
+Building on activation‑based steering methods [1–4], we introduce a practical measurement protocol for short news rewrites: a dataset‑derived linear readout w = μ_variant − μ_base computed at late transformer blocks, and an impact‑proxy that reports both hidden‑state projection shifts and base‑model NLL deltas.
 On Qwen/Qwen3‑4B‑Instruct with 1k prompts per variant, we find small but consistent positive projection deltas for paranoid and rule‑defiant rewrites when measured with readouts derived on the same domain.
 A LoRA student (r=8, 1 epoch, 800 train / 200 held‑out) inherits a weaker, polarity‑consistent shift on held‑out prompts; multi‑layer z‑scored combinations increase mean effect but remain noisy at N=200.
 Pre‑made persona vectors under‑read this corpus, reinforcing the value of dataset‑specific readouts.
 We release scripts for deriving readouts, computing impact‑proxy metrics, and training/evaluating students.
 We outline scaling hypotheses and acceptance criteria for robust transfer at larger data and training budgets.

 ## Introduction

 Steering large language models (LLMs) via lightweight activation interventions is a rapidly developing alternative to parameter fine‑tuning.
 Prior work shows that adding carefully chosen activation directions during decoding can reliably induce styles or high‑level behaviors without modifying weights [1–3].
-Related “representation engineering” approaches frame these directions as features in hidden space that can be identified and manipulated [4].
+Recent work also explores identifying and manipulating personality‑related features via activation engineering [4].
 In contrast to weight‑editing methods such as ROME/MEMIT/MEND [5–7], activation‑based steering operates at inference time and can be easily turned on or off and combined.

 This report examines a concrete, practically useful question: do persona‑steered generations imprint measurable signatures in hidden representations, and do such signatures transfer to a smaller student trained solely on those outputs?
 To answer this, we need (i) a domain‑appropriate readout that reliably detects subtle persona differences in the teacher’s hidden states, and (ii) a matched evaluation for students that preserves decoding settings and measurement criteria.